 The multidisciplinary network is currently managed by ten educational and cultural institutions with focuses on architecture, art, design, restoration, conservation, and material technology.
 Each of them has a collection of material samples with a profile tailored to the respective institution.
 While the participating Gewerbemuseum (Museum of Applied Arts and Design) in Winterthur has a broad collection in terms of content and offers didactically prepared example applications, the Sitterwerk has holdings of material samples that are important in the production of art.
 The focuses of the collections of the art and architecture universities involved, in turn, are closely oriented toward the specific courses of studies and are regarded as a teaching tool.

-The following nine institutions are currently part of the Material-Archiv:
+The following eleven institutions are currently part of the Material-Archiv:

 S1 Gewerbemuseum, Winterthur

 S2 Lucerne University of Applied Sciences and Arts—Technology & Architecture